Tenant Selector

 Context & Problem

-For Managed Security Service Providers (MSSPs) managing dozens to hundreds of tenants simultaneously, the product couldn't keep up.
+For Managed Security Service Providers (MSSPs) managing dozens to hundreds of tenants simultaneously, the cybersecurity product couldn't keep up.
 Lists were hard to scan, selections were unclear, and reports could only run one tenant at a time.

 Preliminary Research & Findings